-Bay Harbor Islands’ governing body consists of seven dedicated individuals.
-Elected at large, each member of the Town Council is elected by the voters of the town to serve a four-year term.
-These terms are staggered so that only a portion of the Town Council is up for election each year.
-This method has resulted in a remarkably stable government for Bay Harbor Islands since its incorporation in 1947.
-The salary for each elected official is $1 per year, as it has been since the Town’s inception.
-These annual salaries are donated to the charity of their choosing.
+The Town of Bay Harbor Islands’ governing body consists of seven dedicated individuals.
+Elected at large, each member of the Town Council is chosen by the voters of the Town to serve a four-year term.
+Their terms are staggered so that only a portion of the Town Council is up for election each year.
+This method has resulted in a remarkably stable government for the Town since its incorporation on April 28, 1947.
+Each elected official is paid a salary of $1 per year, as has been the case since the Town’s inception.
+Traditionally, their annual salaries are donated to the charity of their choosing.
 As employees of the Town, the council members are also able to enroll in the Town's Employee Group Health Insurance Program.

 The Town Council welcomes your attendance at meetings.
 To confirm all meetings dates and times, please contact the Town Clerk’s office at 305-866-6241.
 All meetings, unless regarding topics specifically exempt by state law, are open to the public.
 In accordance with the Americans with Disabilities Act of 1990, all persons who are disabled and who need special accommodations to participate in these meetings because of that disability should contact the Office of the Town Clerk not later than two days prior to such proceedings.